MicrosoftDocs/Viva/WorkplaceAnalytics/Use/chart-types.md

 ### To hide or show a metric in the bar chart

-* In the legend below the chart, select the metric name to hide it.
+* In the chart's legend (below the chart), select the metric name to hide it.
 Select the metric name again to show it.

 ## Trend line charts

 Trend line charts compare metric values over time.
 The default trend line is the company average.
-Each line shows the weekly average for the month for the Group by attribute value you have selected, over a rolling 13-month period.
+Each line shows the weekly average for the month, for the Group by attribute value you have selected, and over a rolling 13-month period.

 ![Trend line chart](../Images/WpA/Use/trend-line-chart.png)